Welcome to the homepage of Moreton, Bobbingworth and the Lavers Parish Council

 Modern Moreton remains at the confluence of various minor roads, which link to Fyfield, to the east, Bobbingworth to the south, and High Laver to the north where John Locke the English philosopher and physician is buried.
 Locke was one of the most influential of thinkers and the "Father of Liberalism".
 To the west is Magdalen Laver where William Webb Ellis, the inventor of rugby football, was the Reverend.

-The roads meet in Moreton, the centre of which is a conservation area, where several substantial village houses remain from the late Medieval / early modern period of English history, as well as two traditional English pubs, being The White Hart and The Nags Head.
+The roads meet in Moreton, the centre of which is a conservation area, where several substantial village houses remain from the late Medieval / early modern period of English history, as well as a traditional English pub (The White Hart) and a restaurant (The Dog and Pickle).

 Moreton features a primary school, which retains its small Victorian era main building, but in recent decades has grown in size and in excellence, as schools in neighbouring villages have been closed down.